chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 3. **Error**: should be used when the function hits an issue preventing one or more functionalities from properly executing
 4. **Trace / Verbose**: should be used for events considered to be useful during software debugging when more granular information is needed

-In [Typescript and Javascript](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-node#trace-levels) we can access the logger via the context as shown in the table below.
+In [Typescript / Javascript](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-node#trace-levels) we can access the logger via the context as shown in the table below.

 | Trace Level | Write with                                            |
 | :---------- | :---------------------------------------------------- |